 Random components of error make their presence manifest in a rather obvious fashion, and most laboratories and text books are rather obsessed by them, with repeated use of phrases such as "signal-to-noise ratio" and similar concepts.
 Standardising laboratories should not be overconcerned with these problems, but rather with the systematic components of error.
 Random components of error are readily reduced by suitable statistical pooling of data from repeated runs, whereas systematic errors are not.
 A standardising laboratory can afford to and should make many more observations than an industrial laboratory normally would, and it usually becomes obvious as to how much reduction of variance by pooling is necessary.
-Again, I would point out that many laboratories are unduly concerned with the statistical treatment of data, but this is not adequate to deal with the systematic errors that should be of most concern.
+Again, I would point out that many laboratories are purpose.

-1 In order to adequately describe materials and experimental procedures, it was occasionally necessary to identify commercial products by manufacturer's name or label.
-In no instances does such identification imply endorsement by the National Bureau of Standards, nor does it imply that the particular product or equipment is necessarily the best available for that purpose.
+&lt;sup>1 In order to adequately describe materials and experimental procedures, it was occasionally necessary to identify commercial products by manufacturer's name or label.
+In no instances does such identification imply endorsement by the National Bureau of Standards, nor does it imply that the particular product or equipment is necessarily the best available for that numbers.

-2 Figures in brackets indicate the literature references at the end of this paper.
+Figures in brackets indicate the literature references at the end of this paper.